azconf-dev/home/speakers/faq.md

 - There will be a speaker room / quiet spaces in the venue where you can re-energize.

 - The conference venue and the associated spaces will be accessible.
 This includes the registration area, room seating, stage, ramp, podium, lunch buffet, networking spaces and restrooms.
-Check our [accessibility guide](../general/ACCESSIBILITY.md)
+Check our [accessibility guide](../general/ACCESSIBILITY.md).

 ## The stage is all yours

 - All talks are 45 minutes long.
 The room size is X' x Y' and will have 200 people.

 - You are free to engage in QA on stage or offline in the hallways.
-We strongly recommend you chat face to face in the hallway because **"science"**.
+We strongly recommend you take questions "offline" in the hallway because **"science"**.
 Let us explain

-  - As a speaker, you were awesome on stage and just finished strongly.
-Thank you slide comes on and there is a big round of applause.
+  - As a speaker, you were amazing on stage and finished strongly.
+The "thank you" slide comes on and there is a big round of applause.
 Ta-Da !!
-QA here only drags down the party.
+QA here only drags it down from here.
 You only usually finish QA at the lowest point ("any more questions? no? no? ok... awkward silence..
 I guess that's it).

-  - Other attendees are likely not interested in Q&A and you are having a awkward conversation with you on stage and can barely see the person asking you a question.
+  - Other attendees are likely not interested in Q&A and maybe vacating the rooms.
+You are having a awkward conversation where you are on stage and can barely see the person asking you a question while a good portion of the room might be moving out.

-  - The questions in the hallway are detailed and unique.
-Questions aren't to blame, it's the forum.
-But again, it is upto you.
+  - We are not against Q & A. We just don't think this is the right forum.
+The questions in the hallway are detailed and unique.
+But again, it is up to you.

 - Your talk will be recorded and later be published online (with speakers retaining copyright) and **not** be behind a paywall.
 We can provide professional pictures of you speaking on stage which can build your profile as a conference speaker.
-A conference needs to be a mutually beneficial relationship.

-- This requires that you agree to a [speaker undertaking form](./speaker-undertaking.md) .
+This requires that you agree to a [speaker undertaking form](./speaker-undertaking.md).
 You can of-course opt out of being recorded / published.

-- We understand that we cannot fit your uniqueness in a template and so we **don't** force any slide template.
+- We understand that we cannot fit your uniqueness in a template and so we **don't force any slide template**.
 That said, presentations should refrain from including content that would be considered as purely promoting a product or service like your company logo on all the slides.

-- We know that your slides / code demos take a ton of time to design and create and might need software installed on your machine and so we are ok with you presenting in a system that you are comfortable with.
+- We know that your slides / code demos take a ton of time to design and create and might need software installed on your machine and so we are ok with you **presenting in your own laptop that you are comfortable with**.

-- Slides are a small part of the overall talk and in isolation might be misleading.
-So we understand if you don't want to share the slides with us / audience.

 - We provide you with HDMI, VGA, USB-C connectors and international power adapters.
 If there is another connector you need, let us know.
 We also recommend bringing your own connectors as a back-up.
 Please make sure to do the tech checks in advance.